Opinion: Why Now?

 To be clear, I do not suggest political motives, nor that any nation seeks to exploit the Anomaly for purposes it does not yet understand.
 Such claims are beyond what can be responsibly stated.

 What can be said is that the timing is unusual.
-Launching an expedition of this scale in the depths of the Polar Night, immediately after a security incident in Moscow, is remarkable and invites scrutiny.
+Launching an expedition of this scale in the depths of the Polar Night is remarkable and invites scrutiny.
 Perhaps the explanation is straightforward: some scientific opportunities do not wait for better conditions.
 Nature, unlike geopolitics, observes its own schedule.

 Conclusion